Take a trip down memory lane

 Eagle River’s Yohance Humphrey put the University of Montana football team on his back in 2001 and carried the Grizzlies to paydirt.
-The rugged running back rushed for 132 yards on 30 carries and scored the game’s only touchdown as Montana beat Furman 13-6 in the national championship game of the NCAA DI-AA tournament.
+The rugged running back rushed for 142 yards on 30 carries and scored the game’s only touchdown as Montana beat Furman 13-6 in the national championship game of the NCAA DI-AA tournament.
 Humphrey, of Chugiak High fame, capped Montana’s 99-yard scoring drive in the second quarter when he plowed into the end zone on a 2-yard run up the middle.
 He was the centerpiece on a 15-1 national championship team – a Hall of Fame player on a Hall of Fame squad.
 The 5-foot-10 Humphrey was a three-time All-American during his career from 1998 to 2001 and walked away as the greatest running back in Montana history.
-He is the school’s all-time leading rusher with 4,070 career yards and in 2001 set the single-season rushing record with 1,658 yards in 2001.
+He is the school’s all-time leader in rushing yards (4892) and rushing touchdowns (54).
 Humphery set the single-game rushing record with 265 yards against Weber State in 2001 and tied the school record with four rushing touchdowns.
+He averaged 138 yards during the 2001 season to set another school record.
+Montana racked up a 45-10 record with Humphery and won four Big Sky championships.